Performance of affine-splitting pseudo-spectral methods for fractional complex Ginzburg-Landau equations: Example models and numerical results

 The fractional {\em linear} Schrödinger equation has been investigated by Laskin as a model for fractional quantum mechanics \cite{laskin2000fractional}.
 Later, Longhi \cite{longhi2015fractional} presented a proposal for its optical implementation, which was experimentally realized by \cite{liu2023experimental}.
 The fractional nonlinear Schrödinger equation has been studied theoretically in \cite{weitzner2003fractional, guo2012standingfNLS, frank2013fractional} and numerically in \cite{klein2014fractional, duo2016spectralfNLS, mao2017fractional}.

-Albeit sharing the hamiltonian character of the standard NLSE, the fractional variant requires some modifications in our numerical approach.
-First and foremost, due to the lack of exact analytical solutions for the fNLSE3, we resort to numerically calculated stationary states as reference solutions, obtained by solving the nonlinear equation \eqref{eq:ground_state_fNLS} to high accuracy.
-To this end, we use the Newton-Krylov algorithm implemented by the \texttt{scipy} package of the numerical Python ecosystem \cite{virtanen2020scipy}, utilizing the LGMRES solver.
-The states are discretized using a Fourier pseudo-spectral representation with $N=2^{15}$ modes on the interval $I = [-300, 300]$.
-The obtained stationary states are guaranteed to satisfy equation \eqref{eq:ground_state_fNLS} with an absolute tolerance of $10^{-12}$ in the max-norm.
-In figure \ref{fig:fNLSE3_ground_states}, we display the modulus of the stationary states of the fNLSE3 (left panel) and their spatial decay (right panel) for $\omega=1$ and values of the Lévy index $\alpha$ ranging from 1.2 to 2.0.
+Although it shares the hamiltonian character of the standard NLSE, no exact analytical solutions are known for the fNLSE.
+This fact forces us to resort to numerically computed reference solutions to test our methods.
+To this end, we construct standing wave solutions whose amplitude is obtained by solving the nonlinear equation \eqref{eq:ground_state_fNLS} with high accuracy, using the Newton-Krylov algorithm and the LGMRES solver implemented in the \texttt{scipy} package of the numerical Python ecosystem \cite{virtanen2020scipy}.
+The states are discretized using a Fourier pseudo-spectral method with $N=2^{15}$ modes on the interval $I = [-300, 300]$.
+The amplitude of the standing wave is guaranteed to satisfy equation \eqref{eq:ground_state_fNLS} with an absolute tolerance of $10^{-12}$ in the max-norm.
+In Figure \ref{fig:fNLSE3_ground_states}, we display the amplitude of standing waves of the fNLSE3 (left panel) and their spatial decay (right panel) for $\omega=1$ and values of the Lévy index $\alpha$ ranging from 1.2 to 2.0.
 The spatial decay clearly follows an algebraic law for $\alpha<2$ and the decay rate slows down as the Lévy index $\alpha$ decreases.
 The case $\alpha=2$ corresponding to the stationary state of the standard NLSE3 is included for comparison, with exponential spatial decay.
-The lower panel of figure \ref{fig:fNLSE3_ground_states}, on the other hand, exhibits the modulus of the pseudo-spectral Fourier coefficients for the same stationary states in semi-log scale, which in all cases show an exponential decay.
+The lower panel of Figure \ref{fig:fNLSE3_ground_states}, on the other hand, exhibits the modulus of the pseudo-spectral Fourier coefficients for the same stationary states in semi-log scale, which in all cases show an exponential decay.
 The decay rate is lower for higher values of $\alpha$.
-These figures highlight that as $\alpha \to 1$, more Fourier modes and a wider interval are required to obtain an accurate pseudo-spectral approximation in the fractional case.
+These figures highlight that as $\alpha \to 1$, more Fourier modes and a wider interval are required to obtain an accurate pseudo-spectral approximation of the standing wave envelope in the fractional case.

-Now we turn to the evolution in time of the stationary states.
+In order to test the splitting methods we take as reference solution the standing wave with $\omega=1$, i.e. $u_\mathrm{ref}(x,t)=\psi(x)\mathrm{e}^{\mathrm{i}t}$, where $\psi(x)$ is obtained numerically as previously described.
 To avoid redundancy, we show the results and make some general comments, since the procedure is similar to that employed for the standard Schrödinger equation in the previous subsection.